 Disaster Kit Essentials

-Set these together in a designated go-to spot in your basement that everyone in the family know about:
+Set these together in a designated go-to spot that everyone in the family knows about:

 - One gallon of water per person per day for at least three days, replace it every six months to be safe

 - Flashlight with extra batteries

 - Whistle or loud horn to signal for help

 - Dust mask to filter contaminated air, plastic sheeting, duct tape

 - Garbage bags with plastic ties

 - Wrench or pliers to turn off utilities